Director: Adrian Lyne

 Diane Lane and Richard Gere play Connie and Edward Sumner, a couple who have been married for eleven years.
 They have a young son, Charlie (Erik Per Sullivan...you may remember him as Dewey from Malcolm in the Middle) and live in quite the house in the suburbs outside of New York City.

 As you may have guessed from the title, it doesn't take a genius to figure out one of them is going to commit adultery.
 Connie is in the city on a very blustery day, trying to catch a taxi.
 She is carrying two shopping bags and the heavy winds are whipping her hair and skirt (why is she wearing a skirt?
 Didn't she check the weather forecast for that day?) every which way.
 She runs into a man carrying a stack of books and falls on top of him.
 So you could say she literally fell for him.
 He is Paul (Olivier Martinez) a good-looking young French guy who collects and sells books (hence the stack of books he was carrying).
 He tries to help Connie hail a taxi as she watches his books, but he doesn't have any luck either.
 Connie has a nasty cut on her leg and he tells her she can come up and bandage it since they are right in front of his apartment.
 She sees a taxi pass by right then and she could have easily hailed it, but decides to follow the handsome stranger instead.
-We see the elevator is out of order which is going to come into play later in to the movie.
+We see the elevator is out of order which is going to come into play later on in the movie.
 There is some slight flirting on Paul's side and it makes Connie a little jumpy.
 Paul offers her a book to take with her and she sneaks it into her bookshelf amongst the other books.
 While she doesn't tell her husband about the book, she does tell him about what happened that day and how this man offered to help her when she scraped her leg.
 Edward jokingly asks if that man was good-looking.
 Little does he know he has to worry about him!

 Connie finds Paul's phone number while flipping through the book he gave her.
 She decides to call him, but it's obvious she knows she shouldn't be doing it because she's calling him at a pay phone in Grand Central Station.
 She has to get up the nerve to call him a couple times before she actually places the call.
 She gets his machine and is about to hang up until she hears his voice answer the phone.
 She calls under the pretense to say thank you for helping her and that her leg is doing better.
 Of course, we know this is not true!
 He asks her over for coffee and she looks at the paper cup of coffee she's holding and places it in front of her and goes over to his place.
 There is more flirting occurring and it still makes Connie a little bit uncomfortable.
 After she tells Paul she took some French in high school, he says something to her in his native language and she thinks he wants her to take something off, but he meant would she like to take her coat off.